 These injuries can be devastating.
 Many slip and fall victims find themselves unable to work; others will be left with permanent impairments.
 Medical expenses can mount quickly, leaving some families facing bankruptcy or worse, even as their loved one struggles to deal with the depression and hopelessness of recovering from a severe medical condition.

-Thankfully, negligent property owners in New York, Delaware, Pennsylvania and New Jersey can be held accountable for their wrongdoing in a private civil lawsuit.
-If your slip and fall accident was the result of a property owner's negligence, you may have the right to file suit for significant financial damages.
-As slip and fall attorneys, we've seen just about every type of slip and fall accident you can imagine, from minor trips over uneven pavement to major falls on ice-covered sidewalks.
+Thankfully, negligent property owners in Penna. can be held accountable for their wrongdoing in a private civil lawsuit.
+If your slip and fall accident was the result of a property owner’s negligence, you may have the right to file suit for significant financial damages.
+As slip and fall attorneys, we’ve seen just about every type of slip and fall accident you can imagine, from minor trips over uneven pavement to major falls on ice-covered sidewalks.
 Most of these accidents come down to negligence.

-Were you or a loved one injured in a slip and fall lawsuit in Delaware, Pennsylvania, New York or New Jersey?
+Were you or a loved one injured in a slip and fall lawsuit in the State of Pennsylvania?
 The experienced attorneys at Justice Guardians can help.
 We have the experience and resources you need to secure compensation.
 We believe that you deserve to be treated with dignity and respect.
 Our compassionate lawyers are here to help.

 Learn more about your legal options in a free consultation.
 You can find more information at no charge and no obligation.
 Just call our dedicated legal team today to receive a free case evaluation.
 You can find more information at no risk to you.